SpencerLabAQ/AIPT/README.md

 The archive also contains the *benchmarks.csv* file including some additional details about the JHM micrombenchmarks.

 > :exclamation: Due to the extensive duration required to run experiments with the full dataset, we provide a reduced version of the dataset to facilitate quicker replication and testing.
-This subset includes all representative features of the full dataset but with a smaller volume, enabling users to achieve similar results without the prolonged runtime.
+This subset includes all representative features of the full dataset but with a smaller volume, enabling users to run the experimental pipeline without the prolonged runtime.
 Specifically, the small dataset includes a total of 15 JHM microbenchmarks related to 3 projects.
 The reduced version of the dataset has been uploaded in the `data_reduced.zip` archive.
+**All the results obtained with the reduced version of the dataset differ considerably from those using the full version of the dataset.**

 To run the experiments, extract the dataset with the following command:
 ```shell